Azure/terraform-provider-azapi/docs/data-sources/azapi_resource_list.md

 * `id` - The ID of the azure resource list.

-* `output_payload` - The output HCL object containing the properties specified in `response_export_values`.
+* `output` - The output HCL object containing the properties specified in `response_export_values`.
 Here are some examples to use the values.

 ## Timeouts